Commit and push changes to Git repository

-Optionally, in the Upload files to list of the After Commit area, select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.
-See Deploy your application for details.

-2 | In the After Commit area, you can select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.
+In the After Commit area, you can select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.
 See Deploy your application for details.